Giving a horse a home

 Rehoming a horse

-We have a range of horses for available for rehoming; from miniature Shetlands to cobs to thoroughbreds.
-We have companions and ridden horses and ponies, both backed and unbacked, and a range of ages from foals to veteran.
+We have a range of horses available for rehoming; from miniature Shetlands to cobs to thoroughbreds.
+We have companions and ridden horses and ponies, both backed and unbacked, and a range of ages from foals to veterans.

-Blue Cross rehomes our horses on a monitored loan, which means we check in to see how they’re doing from time to time so we can make sure that they – and you – are happy.
+Blue Cross horses are initially rehomed on a monitored loan basis, which means we check in to see how they’re doing from time to time so we can make sure that they – and you – are happy.

 We can now transfer the ownership of Blue Cross horses and ponies after a successful loan period.
 This enables us to take in even more homeless horses that need our help.

-We are also always in need of support yards, preferably located within an hour’s drive of our centres, where our horses are provided with temporary care and support on a private yard until a suitable permanent home is found.
-If you are interested in becoming a support yard rather than loaning a horse, please visit our volunteering pages for further details.
+We are also always in need of horse foster yards, where our horses are provided with temporary care and support on a private yard until a suitable permanent home is found.
+If you are interested in becoming a foster yard rather than loaning a horse, please visit our volunteering pages for further details.

 Can't find the right horse for you?

-If you've had a look at our horses currently available for loan and can't find the right one for you, please complete our online form to register your details and interest.
-If you need to speak to someone regarding your situation please call 0300 777 1846.
+If you've had a look at our horses currently available for loan and can't find the right one for you, or if you need to speak to someone regarding your situation, please call 0300 777 1846.

 Benefits of rehoming a horse from Blue Cross